 Open shelves are all the rage these days and I don’t think they are going anywhere soon.
 The awesome thing about them is not only are they function and pretty, but they are fairly easy to install!
 These DIY Floating Wooden Shelves from Shanty 2 Chic are perfect to the beginner DIYer.
 I love them in the bathroom.
 And come to think of it, I have the perfect spot for them in my bathroom! #wheelsalwaysturning

-This adorable and simple DIY Farmhouse Wood Box from Love Grows Wild is the perfect centerpiece filled with mason jars and flowers.
+This adorable and simple DIY Farmhouse Wood Box is the perfect centerpiece filled with mason jars and flowers.
 Or you could use it with mason jars for bathroom essential storage or in the kitchen.
 The possibilities are endless and it’s so easy to make.
-It’s definitely on my list if small projects to do this year!
+It’s my favorite simple DIY project this year!

 I’ve been wanting to make my own coffee table for years now, so this beautiful DIY Turned Leg Coffee Table from Shanty 2 Chic grabbed my attention right away!
 Those beautiful logs really are the show stopped and the rest is easy peasy!
 Although I’m trying to decide if I want to upholster the top of mine… hmmm.
 Decisions, decisions.
 But to make a simple coffee table with a Kreg Jig?
 That’s a no-brainer!